WovenCoast/dhivehi-sites-crawler/README.md

           // optional - dictates metadata that is passed through every crawl res that matches the key regex "metadata": {
             // optional - invokes the logic that parses articles
-            // similar flags can be implemented by adding below LN136 "article": true,
+            // similar flags can be implemented in index.js "article": true,
             // optional - includes data that is fixed and doesn't have to be found dynamically for every article "overrides": {